-- Be at least 18 years of age (under 18 must have parent approval) - Possess a High School Diploma, GED, CHSPE or be accepted as an ATB Student, when applicable - Complete a personal interview with Admissions as documented in the Application for Admission - Complete a tour of the campus - Complete and sign a Statement of General Health - Pass a background check before enrollment in Massage Therapy or Pharmacy Technician programs - Pass Wonderlic SLE Admissions Test with a minimum score of 18 before enrollment in the Surgical Technology program
+- Be at least 18 years of age (under 18 must have parent approval) - Possess a High School Diploma, GED, or CHSPE, as applicable. - Complete a personal interview with Admissions as documented in the Application for Admission - Complete a tour of the campus. - Be in good general health - Pass a background check before enrollment in Massage Therapy or Pharmacy Technician programs - Pass Wonderlic SLE Admissions Test with a minimum score of 18 before enrollment in the Surgical Technology program